dbos-inc/durable-swarm/README.md

 ## Why Durable Execution?

 As multi-agent workflows become more common, longer-running, and more interactive, it's important to make them **reliable**.
-If an agent spends hours waiting for user inputs or processing complex workflows, it needs to be robust to transient failures, such as a server restart.
+If an agent spends hours waiting for user inputs or processing complex workflows, it needs to be robust to transient failures, such as server restarts.
 However, reliable multi-agent orchestration isn't easy&mdash;it requires complex rearchitecting like routing agent communication through SQS or Kafka.

 Durable execution helps you write reliable agents while preserving the **ease of use** of a framework like Swarm.
 The idea is to automatically persist the execution state of your Swarm workflow in a Postgres database.
-That way, if your program is interrupted, it can automatically resume your agentic workflows from the last completed step.
+That way, if your program is interrupted, it can automatically resume your agentic workflows from their last completed steps.

 ## Making Swarm Durable